semilin/semimak/index.md

 experiences and what great typists much faster than me have said.

 ## Distance weighting
 This is pretty simple.
-I square the distance to punish distance exponentially.
-A distance of 1u is treated as 1, whereas a distance of 2u is treated as 4.
-In addition, lateral/horizontal movement is treated as 1.6x the amount.
-This is because a reasonable amount of people find this movement to be more uncomfortable.
+I punish the distance between keys exponentially, as I think a distance of 2 units is much worse than a distance of 1 unit.
+Layouts like Workman and Colemak DH have shown the discomfort that can be cause with lateral index movement - because of this, lateral movement is treated worse on my analyzer.

 ## Finger weighting
 I used a script that NotGate wrote to test how quickly I can move each